(This page also available in 中文.)

 1. What is IELTS?

 IELTS is the International English Language Testing System.
-It is the world's most popular English language test for higher education and global migration, with over 2.5 million IELTS tests taken in the last year.
+It is the world's most popular English language test for higher education and global migration, with over 2.7 million IELTS tests taken in 2015.
 IELTS is accepted as evidence of English language proficiency by over 9,000 organisations worldwide.
 IELTS is recognised as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.

 2. Should I take the Academic or General Training Module?

 There are two versions of the IELTS test — the Academic version and the General Training version.
 Please refer to http://www.ieltscanada.ca/Training.aspx for a description of both Academic and General Training tests to aid in your decision.
 Please read this carefully as you will not be provided a refund if you choose the wrong test.

 3. What do I need in order to apply?